 Project overview: Improve visitor experience and safety along some of the most spectacular and heavily used trails in the National Park System, including a signage overhaul, trail improvements, rebuilding Happy Isles footbridge, and more.

 This well-loved part of the park is in desperate need of large-scale restoration work.
 Limited or confusing signs lead to hikers straying off formal trails.
 “Social” trails forged by hikers cut across sensitive habitat.
-Failing trail tread creates a safety hazard.
+Ruts and damage to trails create safety hazards

-In 2023, your support will propel vital preparatory steps for a multiyear effort to transform the visitor experience and better protect natural resources along the corridor.
-Ultimately, the restoration work could include:
+Your support of a multiyear effort that began in 2023 is transforming the visitor experience and better protecting natural resources along the corridor.

-Your gifts will fund the essential planning, scoping, preliminary designs and compliance work necessary to kickstart this ambitious and essential project.
-With your help, park managers will be able to move forward with ensuring the Half Dome Corridor is as safe and ecologically sound as possible, ready to welcome and wow hikers today and for decades to come.
+With your help, park managers will ensure the Half Dome Corridor is as safe and ecologically sound as possible, ready to welcome and wow hikers today and for decades to come.